drhenner/ticket_linking/hiring/ticket_linking/README.md

 - A single ticket should be able to be related to multiple other tickets as well as have multiple other tickets related to it.
 - The `Ticket` model should have meaningful associations that efficiently return related tickets.
-- Add a route to the API for `/api/v1/tickets/related.json`.
+- Add a route to the API for `/api/v1/tickets/:id/related.json`.
 This route returns the array of related tickets.
+- Complete the incomplete tests in `/spec/controllers/tickets_controller_spec.rb`

 ## Example